The Gila Wilderness Celebrates Its Centennial!

-It was 96 years ago today that the Gila Wilderness was set aside as the first nationally designated wilderness in the United States.
-On June 3, 1924, due to the tireless efforts of the great conservation pioneer, Aldo Leopold, 559,688 acres of pristine, unspoiled land was preserved into what is now the largest wilderness area in New Mexico.
-Happy Birthday to the Gila Wilderness!
+It was 100 years ago this June that the Gila Wilderness was set aside as the first nationally designated wilderness in the United States.
+On June 3, 1924, due to the tireless efforts of the great conservation pioneer Aldo Leopold, 559,688 acres of pristine, unspoiled land was preserved into what is now the largest wilderness area in New Mexico.
+This year celebrates the Gila Wilderness Centennial!

-If you’re ready to celebrate the beauty our mesmerizing region has to offer request your free New Mexico Itinerary and start planning your celebration today!
+If you’re ready to celebrate the beauty our mesmerizing region has to offer request your free New Mexico Itinerary and start planning your vacation today!

 Get Your Free Itinerary